While some people are happy to live in one place and work in an office, for others this traditional approach doesn’t give them the freedom they crave.

 Without the internet, digital nomads cannot operate effectively.
 This not only has to be considered when choosing your RV, but also when working out where to travel to.

 Checking ahead to ensure that there’s either adequate cellular network coverage in your intended destination, or the availability of public fixed line or WiFi access points, must become part of your routine.
+Additionally, it's crucial to research banks for digital nomads that offer convenient and secure online banking services to manage your finances while on the go.

 Another concern for digital nomads is how state-level laws may impact upon their lifestyle.
 This is usually more of an issue if you are parking up for an overnight stay in urban areas, as several states prohibit this.